-We will require a significant amount of cash for capital expenditures as we invest in the operation of Origin 1 and development of the Origin 2 plant, and additional research and development.
+We will require a significant amount of cash for capital expenditures as we invest in the development and operation of Origin 1 and other manufacturing facilities, including those for the production of our PET caps and closures, and additional research and development.
 In addition to our cash on hand, we anticipate that we will need substantial additional project financing, including from strategic partners, and government incentives to meet our financial projections, execute our growth strategy and expand our manufacturing capability.
-We anticipate that we will also enter into additional strategic partnerships to finance the construction of our Origin 2 plant.
+We anticipate that we may also enter into additional strategic partnerships to finance the construction of our Origin 2 plant and caps and closures manufacturing facilities.
 Our ability to obtain financing for the construction of future plants may depend in part on our ability to first enter into customer agreements sufficient to demonstrate adequate demand to justify the construction of such plants.
 We may also raise additional capital through equity offerings or debt financings, as well as through collaborations, strategic alliances or marketing, distribution or licensing arrangements with third parties.
-Our future capital requirements will depend on many factors, including actual construction costs of the Origin 2 plant and the operation cost of Origin 1, changes in the costs in our supply chain, expanded operating activities and our ability to secure customers.
+Our future capital requirements will depend on many factors, including actual construction costs our manufacturing facilities, changes in the costs in our supply chain, expanded operating activities and our ability to secure customers.
 If our financial projections are inaccurate, we may need to seek additional equity or debt financing from outside sources, which may not be available on acceptable terms, if at all.
 If we are unable to raise additional capital when required, our business, financial condition and results of operations would be harmed.